 Universities are for the most part giant-educational bureaucracies.
 They, bureaucracies, are like a cancer, they must grow to survive.
 Moreover, the only way to stop the cancer is to cut out the malignancy.
 Thus, every university, especially every state-funded university should have to have it’s budget reviewed by outside independent auditors for the big three.
 Those would be waste, fraud, and redundancy.

 One can only imagine how much of these can be found at any college by a consulting firm such as Accenture, Boston Consulting Group, or Bain & Company.
 Colleges should be required to “take a look under the hood” every two years before raising taxes or tuition.

 Now back to the issue at hand solving the student loan crisis.
 I bet very few people know that student loan funds are deposited directly in to the students personal bank accounts.
 Giving eighteen year-olds access to cash and asking them to be responsible with it is akin to giving a pyromaniac unlimited access to gasoline and matches!
 It’s just not a good idea, but that’s what the government does – unbelievable!

 A small minority of students may use the money for its’ intended purpose.
 On the other hand, the vast majority are going to buy beer, pizza, and spring-break road trips.
-Some females have been know to pay for breast augmentation with their student loan monies.
+Some students have been know to pay for cosmetic surgery with their student loan monies.
 Perhaps they should enhance their knowledge before their looks.

 So what’s my solution?